oh2th/fi.oh2th.homey-watchdog/README.md

 Python script to monitor a Homey Pro http port response.

-If the Homey Pro doesn't respond with a proper json message, restarts the Unifi switch port PeE power using Unifi Network Controller API.
+If the Homey Pro doesn't respond with a proper json message, restarts the Unifi switch port PoE power using Unifi Network Controller API.

 ## Prerequisities